-These delicious cookies are soft, chewy, and packed with juicy raisins!
+These delicious vegan oatmeal raisin cookies are soft and chewy!
 They will impress all cookie lovers; even the non-vegan ones!

 These vegan oatmeal raisin cookies are great for breakfast when you’re in a rush or when you want an on-the-go snack.

 What makes these cookies stand out from your average oatmeal raisin cookie (apart from the fact that they’re vegan) is that they have packed brown sugar, which gives them a light caramel flavor – delicious!
 They’re also pretty quick to make; about 30 minutes from start to finish, and you don’t have to chill the dough.